 This is a very proud announcement: Avocado release 36.0lts, our very first "Long Term Stability" release, is now out!
-Release documentation: Avocado 36.0

 LTS in a nutshell

 This release marks the beginning of a special cycle that will last for 18 months.
 Avocado usage in production environments should favor the use of this LTS release, instead of non-LTS releases.